ciprianna/ciprianna/_posts/2015-06-17-dinner_club.markdown

 end
 ~~~

 The method puts a blank line, then puts the header information to display like a table.
 It left and right justifies the headers.
 The method then prints a dash 35 times to create the look of a dashed line.
 Then another line break is entered to follow the dashed line.
-Finally, the method iterates over running_balance to display member name left justified, then balance, formatted to display as currency, right justified.
+Finally, the method iterates over running\_balance to display member name left justified, then balance, formatted to display as currency, right justified.

-The final method in DinnerClub is *display_history*, and uses the club_history as the parameter.
-It works exactly the same as *display_running_balance*, but instead iterates over the club_history hash.
+The final method in DinnerClub is "display\_history", and uses the club\_history as the parameter.
+It works exactly the same as "display\_running\_balance", but instead iterates over the club\_history Hash.

 ~~~ruby
 club_history.each do |date, array|